 ~Rotate the map and compass together until the red end of the compass needle points north.

-~Now keeping the compass needle in alignment with the orienteering arrow you are ready to set off in a direction of in the direction of the direction of travel arrow.
+~Now keeping the compass needle in alignment with the orienteering arrow you are ready to set off in a direction of travel arrow.

 Make your own compass